 But if you’re like many retailers, consumer brand directors, hotel chains, gaming companies, software vendors, or publishers, you already know this, but you’re facing a high-stakes build-or-buy decision about your CDP.
 How can you get the insight and experience you need to make the right CDP decision: build or buy?
 What are the hidden costs and overlooked, but necessary, capabilities?
 What are the key questions to ask, and what areas should you consider?

 We’ve listened to people who’ve been there—those who built their own CDPs, as well as those who’ve purchased a solution.
-Based on those discussions, here are the most critical considerations when making the build-or-buy decision.
+Based on those discussions, here are the most critical considerations to use as a customer data platform buyer’s guide when making the build-or-buy decision.